 In the past, fearing an annoying response, you may have avoided sharing your good fortune or sad news, thereby missing out on the joy or support you would have liked.
-Now, you will tell the other person that you want to say something important and it would mean a lot to you if they would react the way you wish they would.
+Now, using scripting, you tell the other person that you want to say something important and it would mean a lot to you if they would react the way you wish they would.
 You are going to tell them, word for word, what their ideal response would be.
 You then ask if they can please say those things to you after you’re done sharing your news.
 (In my practice, everyone who has asked for this has gotten it.)

-There is nothing so lovely as having someone close to you say what you so want to hear.
+There is nothing so lovely as having someone close to you say what you deeply want to hear.
 This isn’t just great for you, it’s great for them because they get to have the reaction they wanted but might not have known how to get.

 Copyright Nicole S. Urdang